line/armeria/site/src/sphinx/client-circuit-breaker.rst

 - ``HALF_OPEN``.

-  - After a certain amount of time in the ``OPEN`` state, it changes to the ``HALF_OPEN`` state which tries to find out if the service is available by sending one request.
+  - After a certain amount of time in the ``OPEN`` state, it changes to the ``HALF_OPEN`` state which sends a request to find out if the service is still unavailable or not.
     If the request succeeds, the state changes to ``CLOSED``.
 If it fails, the state changes to ``OPEN``.

 Here is the description how it works: